Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Preliminaries

 \section{Preliminaries}

 \emph{We assume all Lie algebras to be real or complex, and finite dimensional.}

 Let us first recall some more or less well known facts on Cartan involutions and Cartan decompositions.
-This is for convenience and because for some of these facts no precise reference was found, namely the criterion c) of our terminological conventions and functoriality properties of the Killing form (\ref{functoriality}).
-In order to prove this criterion c), we use a variant of \cite[Theorem~6]{Mostow} in the general context of fully reducible linear Lie group as in~\cite[Theorem~7.3]{Mostowherm}.
+This is for convenience and because no precise references were found for some of these facts; most importantly the criterion~(c) of \S\ref{conventions} and functoriality properties of the Killing form \ref{functoriality}.
+In order to prove this criterion~(c), we use a variant of \cite[Theorem~6]{Mostow} in the general context of fully reducible linear Lie groups as in~\cite[Theorem~7.3]{Mostowherm}.
 This variant, although not stated, actually follows from proofs of~\cite{Mostowherm}.
-We will by the way make precise the definitions we use, as we do not assume our Lie groups to be \emph{linear}, \ie~to admit a finite dimensional faithful representation.
-Our proof of Theorem~\ref{lemma} will only rely on criterion~c) of our terminological conventions (proved in~\ref{proofc}), on construction~\ref{constructionnorm}, and on facts collected in remarks~\ref{remarks}.
+Later will provide more precise definitions, as we do not assume our Lie groups to be \emph{linear}; i.e.\ to admit a finite dimensional faithful representation.
+Our proof of Theorem~\ref{lemma} will only rely on criterion~(c) of \S\ref{conventions} (proved in~\ref{proofc}), on construction~\ref{constructionnorm}, and on facts collected in Remark~\ref{rem:remarks}.